Graduate Student Success

 Arrival & Lineup

-1. You and your hooder(s) will line up in the Fetterman Training Center.
-Visit the Commencement Webpage for information on directions and parking.
+1. You and your hooder(s) will line up in the lineup location indicated by the Office of the Registrar Commencement Webpage.
+This webpage will also include information on directions and parking.

 2. Doctoral candidates and their hooders line up behind the doctoral candidates banner and not behind the banner of their academic college.